 Source: Paige Estritori

-| | EQT's A$5.25 Billion Bid for AUB Group: A Game-Changer in Australian Insurance 31 Oct 2025: Paige Estritori In a significant development within Australia's insurance sector, Swedish private equity firm EQT has proposed a takeover of AUB Group, valuing the insurance broking company at A$5.25 billion (US$3.41 billion).
-This offer represents a 25.1% premium over AUB's last closing share price, underscoring EQT's strong interest in expanding its footprint in the Australian market. - read more |
+| EQT's Bold Move: A $3.41 Billion Bid for AUB Group 14 Nov 2025: Paige Estritori In a significant development within the Australian insurance sector, Swedish private equity firm EQT has extended a takeover offer for AUB Group, valuing the insurance broking company at A$5.25 billion (US$3.41 billion).
+This proposal includes a price of A$45 per share, representing a 25.1% premium over AUB's last closing price.
+Following an earlier bid of A$43 per share, AUB has granted EQT exclusive access to its financial records for six weeks starting October 8 under a confidentiality agreement. - read more |